wznmickey/visualizeMe/presentation/main.typ

 When selecting hardware, it’s important to recognize that performance should not be the only consideration.
 Several other factors play a crucial role in choosing the right setup for a given application.
 #pagebreak()
-- Power Consumption: While higher performance often correlates with higher power requirements, a balance must be struck to avoid excessive energy costs or hardware overheating.
+- Power Consumption: While higher performance often correlates with higher power requirements, a balance must be struck to avoid excessive *energy* costs or hardware *overheating*.

-- Price: The most powerful hardware often comes with a premium price tag, but for many users, the best performance is not required for their daily tasks.
+- Price: The most powerful hardware often comes with a premium *price* tag, but for many users, the best performance is not required for their daily tasks.
 For example, a developer or gamer may need just enough GPU power to run programs efficiently, but not necessarily the highest-end models available.

 #pagebreak()
 - Specific Use Case: Different use cases demand different hardware characteristics.
   - Single-core performance might be essential for applications that rely heavily on *sequential* processing (e.g., certain older games or single-threaded applications).